iltuoconsulenteit/DocCropper/README.md

 the ability to create or remove them.
 It relies on the REST endpoints under `/settings/`, `/auth/` and `/users/`.

+On first launch the backend checks whether a superuser exists and creates one if necessary.
+The default credentials are `admin` / `admin`, but you can customise them by setting the `DJANGO_SUPERUSER_USERNAME` and `DJANGO_SUPERUSER_PASSWORD` environment variables (for example in a `.env` file in the project root).
+Once created you can change this user from the standard Django admin interface and the updated credentials will be preserved.

 ### Google Sign-In

 To enable optional Google authentication, set `google_client_id` in